Does a VPN protect you from hackers?

 Ad blocker feature

 With some of the top-notch VPN providers, you’ll get an ad blocker included in your VPN subscription.
-These protect you from annoying pop-up ads containing malware, suspicious websites known for phishing attempts, and trackers intent on gathering your data.
+These protect you from annoying pop-up ads containing malware, suspicious websites known for phishing attempts, and trackers intending to gather your data.

 NordVPN, for example, has a well-rounded ad blocker included in its VPN plans.
 You just have to activate its Threat Protection feature to keep yourself safe from malware-infused pop-up ads and pesky trackers.